What is jury service and what does it involve?

-Jury Service is a request for you to make up a panel of 12 jury members in order to reach a fair verdict on a civil or criminal court case.
-Trial by jury is considered the foundation of a democratic legal system as each member of the jury is appointed to represent a cross-section of society.
+Jury service is an obligation on qualifying UK citizens to serve on panel of 12 jury members who are tasked with reaching a fair verdict in a civil or criminal court case.
+Trial by jury is considered the foundation of a democratic legal system as the appointed jury panel is supposed to represent a cross-section of society.

-The 12 members of a jury are selected at random.
-You will then receive a Jury Summons informing you of your requirement to attend, as well as the date and time on which your service will begin.
+The 12 members of a jury are selected at random from the electoral register.
+If you’re selected, you will receive a jury summons informing you of your requirement to attend, as well as the date and time on which your service will begin.

 What types of cases will I serve on?

-There is no restriction on the type of case on which you will make up a panel of 12 jury members.
-The cases can be civil or criminal, but no case will require any legal knowledge.
-The role of a jury is to consider the evidence brought against a defendant and make a decision based upon their own personal view of the case.
-The legal insights will be provided to you via each side’s legal representative in defence of, and attempted prosecution of, the defendant.
+There is no restriction on the type of case you can be required to hear as a juror.
+The cases can be civil or criminal, but no case will require legal knowledge.
+The role of a jury is to consider the evidence presented and make a decision based on that.
+The legal insights will be provided to you by the judge and lawyers for both sides of the case.

 How long do I need to serve for?